In the age of eCommerce, to paraphrase a classic television ad, the modern supply chain “is not your father’s industry.”

 According to the CSCMP survey, “technologies ranging from big data and predictive analytics to artificial intelligence and robotics” are transforming the entire modern supply chain structure.

 Not surprisingly, the study also predicts that businesses making smart technological choices today are most likely to be the ones prospering in the years to come.

 Retailers Respond To Consumers Demand For Simpler, Easier Methods For Returns

 Another area in which consumer demand is driving change within the logistics sector pertains to returns.
 Ecommerce customers are demanding greater simplicity and better options when it comes to returning purchased goods—and the logistics industry is adapting to that demand.

 “The fact is that consumers want the returns process to be simplified, and as a result retailers are offering expanded methods to return products,” says RSL’s Manzione.
 “That’s one reason why we are seeing retailers moving away from returning products to just their store or warehouse.”

 Consumer demand is also driving many of the ‘big picture’ decisions within the logistics sector.

 The CSCMP study confirmed that the logistics industry is moving toward a digital, flexible supply chain “optimized for ecommerce and last mile, last-minute delivery.”
 The study attributed much of the logistics industry’s ability to accommodate changes to rapid advances in technology.

 Simply put, the CSCMP study concludes that “winners and losers will emerge as companies that make the right technology investments and strategic choices”, as they will be the businesses that ultimately outperform their competition.

+It’s clear how technology has changed the supply chain.
 From advancements in artificial intelligence to greater use of robotics in state-of-the-art warehousing, the future of America’s logistics sector will depend upon a forward-looking adaptability to the growth of eCommerce that past supply chains could not even have imagined possible.